How to test Responsive Images

 How are Responsive Images made?

-Why do we need Responsive Images?
+Why do you need Responsive Images?

 One size does not fit all, as seen in the illustration above.
 To provide a better user experience, a responsive design should adjust depending on the user’s screen size, pixel density, and device orientation.